fekete0510/DrinkRecipes/README.md

 There is an API to read data into the app when searched using the different menu options.
-Found on line 85 for Random recipe
+Found on line 85 for Random recipes
 Line 113 search by liquor name to learn about its history and other facts Line 122 search by drink recipe name
 A method was used to display the results of the random recipe and the search by drink name Line 161